Bailly: Manchester United ‘happy’ to see off Roma and advance into Europa League final | Goal.com

-Bailly: Manchester United ‘happy’ to see off Roma and advance into Europa League final
+Bailly: Manchester United ‘happy’ to see off Roma and advance to Europa League final

-Eric Bailly has revealed Manchester United are delighted with their qualification to the final of the Europa League on Thursday night.
+Eric Bailly has revealed Manchester United are delighted with their qualification for the final of the Europa League on Thursday night.

 The Ivory Coast international featured prominently in the encounter, playing for the duration of the game to ensure his side saw off a tough challenge from the Serie A side.

-Bailly has taken to social media to express his opinion about the game, revealing the encounter was frustrating but delighted with their progress.
+Bailly has taken to social media to express his opinion about the game, revealing the encounter was frustrating but he was delighted with their progress.

 “Frustrating game but we have to be happy right now for what we've done.
 Gdansk here we go,” Bailly tweeted.